-Written informed consent and any locally required privacy act document authorization must be obtained prior to performing any protocol-specific procedures, including screening evaluations.
-MedImmune Protocol CD-RI-MEDI9929-1146 MEDI9929 25Jul2013; Final If a subject is to be rescreened, they will be considered a screen failure and will be rescreened with a new SID.
+If a subject is to be rescreened, they will be considered a screen failure and will be rescreened with a new SID.
 All Visit 1 (Week -5) assessments are to be performed, and written informed consent should be obtained again.
-Rescreening is only permitted once, when there is a reasonable expectation that the subject will become eligible for the study.
+Rescreening is generally only permitted once, when there is a reasonable expectation that the subject will become eligible for the study.
+Permission to rescreen > 1 time may be granted in the presence of extenuating circumstances and only with prior approval of the medical monitor.
 Rescreening is not permitted if the reason for screen failure is Inclusion Criterion No. 9 (ACQ eligibility criterion; Section 4.1.2).